winitzki/scall/tutorial/programming_dhall.md

 ```

 To test this, set `a = Text`, extract the tree up to depth 2 and supply `"x"` as the stopgap value.
-The result must be a tree with 4 leaves, all containing `x`.
+We expect the result to be a tree with 4 leaves, all containing `"x"`.
 ```dhall
 let _ =                                         --      /\
   let show = (showTree2 Text showText).show     --     /  \